5amu/pocbrowser/README.md

 * CVEBase, reading from [their repository](https://github.com/cvebase/cvebase.com/)
 * ExploitDB, scraping the search page
 * Youtube, scraping the results page

+I implemented it using [Crystal](https://crystal-lang.org/) because "Why Not?"

 ## Usage